 The Role of AI in Strategic Planning for Chiefs of Staff

-Following our recent workshop with the Ask a Chief of Staff community, Abby Parker, Co-Founder & COO at Elate, shares key takeaways on how AI is transforming strategic planning and execution.
+Following our recent workshop with the Ask a Chief of Staff community, Abby Parker, Co-Founder & COO at Elate, shares practical ways Chiefs of Staff can use AI to reduce reporting work, surface risks, and prepare leadership reviews.

-If there’s one thing every Chief of Staff knows, it’s that strategic planning never goes as planned.
-Teams move fast, priorities shift, and before long, the carefully crafted strategy you started the quarter with looks nothing like the one you’re executing.
+If there’s one thing every Chief of Staff knows, it’s that strategic planning never goes exactly as planned.
+Teams move fast, priorities shift, and the operating reality often changes before the next review cycle.

-This sentiment echoed throughout our recent Ask a Chief of Staff workshop on The Role of AI in Strategic Planning with Brooks Busch, my Co-Founder and Elate’s CEO, and Shannon Keedy, Elate’s Director of Solutions Consulting.
+This sentiment echoed throughout our recent Ask a Chief of Staff workshop on The Role of AI in Strategic Planning with Brooks Busch, Elate’s Co-Founder and CEO, and Shannon Keedy, Elate’s Director of Solutions Consulting.

 Here are the biggest lessons and practical takeaways from our discussion with the Ask a Chief of Staff community.

-1. AI is a Strategic Enabler, Not a Replacement
+1. AI is a strategy execution support layer, not a replacement

 The misconception that AI will replace human decision-making misses the point.
-Strategy will always require judgment, alignment, and leadership.
-What AI can do is eliminate the manual lift that slows those things down.
+Strategy still requires judgment, alignment, sequencing, and leadership.
+What AI can do is reduce the manual lift that slows those things down.

 As Shannon shared in the workshop, “AI isn’t here to take the wheel.
 It’s here to help you steer faster and with more confidence.”

-Strategy-specific AI tools like Strategy Advisor are designed to work alongside you, not ahead of you.
-It summarize updates, highlights what’s off track, and helps you turn noise into direction so you can focus on what matters most.
+Strategy-specific AI tools like Strategy Advisor are designed to work alongside the operating rhythm, not ahead of it.
+They can summarize updates, highlight what is off track, and help turn scattered information into clearer focus so leaders can decide what to support, adjust, or follow up on.

 2. Real-Time Insight Replaces After-the-Fact Reporting